-Average Customer Rating: (16 Reviews) Write Review
+Average Customer Rating: (25 Reviews) Write a Review

 I've got several of these masks in different shades, because I like to mix my own hare dubbing.
 It gives me the opportunity to exactly match the colors found on insects for my nymphs and other wet fly ties.